SaeedHK/example-nextjs-tailwindcss/README.md

 We've implemented 2 kinds of forms:

-- one with tooltips that gets triggered after 1s that a user hover a field
+- one with tooltips that gets fired 1 second after a user hovers over a field
-- another with fields descriptions aside, that get bold on fields focus event
+- another with side field descriptions, which becomes bold during the field focus event